Mariselvam93/dev-notes/Cloud Platforms/AWS/AWS-SAA-C03-Notes/README.md

 ![alt text](img/CloudFrontandGA.png)
 ---
 An **Origin Access Identity (OAI)** is a feature in Amazon CloudFront that enhances the security of your Amazon S3 content by restricting direct public access.
-Instead of allowing users to access your S3 bucket directly, OAI ensures that only CloudFront can retrieve content from your S3 origin.([Orca Security][1], [CloudDefense.AI][2])
+Instead of allowing users to access your S3 bucket directly, OAI ensures that only CloudFront can retrieve content from your S3 origin.

 ---

 ### 🔐 What Is an Origin Access Identity (OAI)?

 An OAI is a special CloudFront user that you associate with your distribution.
 By updating your S3 bucket policy to grant read permissions solely to this identity, you prevent users from bypassing CloudFront and accessing your content directly via S3 URLs.
-This setup ensures that all access to your S3 content goes through CloudFront, allowing you to leverage its caching, logging, and access control features .([Scaler][3])
+This setup ensures that all access to your S3 content goes through CloudFront, allowing you to leverage its caching, logging, and access control features .

 ---